jatinmehrotra/argocd-101/README.md

 # argocd-101
-This will be used for argocd learnign
+This will be used for argocd learning